215. Research Involving Prisoners

 - Information about the research and research participation is presented in language which is understandable to the participant population.

-- parole boards will not take into account a prisoner's participation in the research in making decisions regarding parole, and
+- parole boards will not consider a prisoner's participation in the research in making decisions regarding parole, and

 - each prisoner is clearly informed in advance that participation in the research will have no effect on his or her parole.

-- If the IRB finds there may be a need, researchers will make adequate provisions for follow-up examination or care of participants after the end of their participation, taking into account the varying lengths of individual prisoners' sentences.
+- If the IRB finds there may be a need, researchers will make adequate provisions for follow-up examination or care of participants after the end of their participation, considering the varying lengths of individual prisoners' sentences.
 Researchers will inform participants of these provisions.

 Additional Requirements for Prisoner Research Funded by DHHS (§46.306)